inspec/inspec/lib/plugins/inspec-init/templates/plugins/inspec-plugin-template/test/functional/README.md

-# Functional Testing Area for Example Plugins
+# Functional Testing Area for Plugins

-## What example tests are provided?

-Here, since this is a CliCommand plugin, we provide one set of functional tests:

- * inspec_resource_lister_test.rb - Runs `inspec resource-lister` in several circumstances, and verifies the output from the process.

 ## What are functional tests?